Particular/docs.particular.net/transports/azure-storage-queues/multi-storageaccount-support.md

 ## Cross namespace routing

 NServiceBus allows to specify destination addresses using an `"endpoint@physicallocation"` in various places such as the [Send](/nservicebus/messaging/send-a-message.md) and [Routing](/nservicebus/messaging/routing.md) API or the `MessageEndpointMappings`.
-In this notation the `physicallocation` section represents the location where the endpoint's infrastructure is hosted, such as a machine name or a Service Bus namespace.
+In this notation the `physicallocation` section represents the location where the endpoint's infrastructure is hosted, such as a storage account.

 Using this notation it is possible to route messages to any endpoint hosted in any storage account.